mathenaangeles/foodboard/README.md

-# Foodboard
+# FoodBoard

-Foodboard is a cross-platform mobile application that automates local food donation systems.
+FoodBoard is a cross-platform mobile application that automates local food donation systems.
 It is built with **Flutter** and **Firebase**.
 This projects aims to drive action towards [**SDG 2: Zero Hunger**](https://www.un.org/sustainabledevelopment/hunger/) and [**SDG 12: Responsible Consumption and Production**](https://www.un.org/sustainabledevelopment/sustainable-consumption-production/).
 This solution was inspired by the massive food waste problem in Metro Manila wherein an estimated 2,000 tons of food are thrown away daily.
 Meanwhile, one in three Filipinos who live below the poverty line continue to struggle with lack of food security.

 ## Getting Started